 I am back on my brunch kick!
 A beautiful sunny day in Houston meant I needed to be on someone’s patio for a much needed Sunday Funday brunch!
 My sister, forever with me on these foodie adventures, selected Benjy’s in Rice Village.
 For the sake of the blog, I am always down for a new brunch spot and Benjy’s is generally ranked as a top pick for Houston brunches.
-Somehow this was my first time stopping over at Benjy’s for brunch.
+Somehow this was my first time stopping over for Brunch at Benjy’s.
 I had a great experience so I am sure it will not be my last.

 Setup: This Benjy’s location seems to be making use of every aspect of this split level space.
 When we entered, we saw the largest dining room with a bar in the back.
 Up a flight of stairs was another dining space, then through a hall lined with chairs was another bar with additional dining space.
 Through a set of double doors was the small, but perfect patio.
 We selected the patio for brunch and soon regretted it.
 We underestimated the sun though and quickly found ourselves seeking a shadier part of the patio.
 On sunny day with a breeze, this space is sure to be the best brunch patio in town.

 Service: We arrived towards the end of Sunday brunch so everyone was accommodating and friendly.
 We kept our orders simple so our food came out fairly quick.
 I have no complaints on that front.
 I do feel sorry for the waiters who have to traverse through that maze of a restaurant to serve guests upstairs on the patio.
 So if our waitress disappeared for a bit I did not get too upset, because she was likely climbing stairs with food and mimosas.